 It is a type of malware that gets installed on a computer and blocks the user’s access to all the programs and data stored on that device.

-The purpose of it is extorting money from the victim for unblocking their computer.
+The purpose of it is to extort money from the victim for unblocking their computer.
 Of course, there’s never any guarantee that the hacker will actually keep their promise once paid.

 For a company, losing access to its business data often means losing its very ability to conduct business.